Skip to Content Top

 Do Icicles Always Mean I Have an Ice Dam?

-No, icicles don't always mean there are ice dams on your roof.
+No, icicles don't always mean ice dams are on your roof.

-However, to be able to determine whether ice imposes a threat to your house, it is important to understand the difference between an icicle and an ice dam.
+However, to determine whether ice poses a threat to your house, it is important to understand the difference between an icicle and an ice dam.

 Icicles Vs. Ice Dams